-The central feature consists of a rectangular base block 48×30 inches, 10 inches high upon which stands a further square block 23×23 inches, 7.5 inches high, with an 11 foot fluted column mounted upon its centre.
+The central feature consists of a rectangular base block 48 x 30 inches, 10 inches high upon which stands a further square block 23 x 23 inches, 7.5 inches high, with an 11 foot fluted column mounted upon its centre.

-There are then twelve stone tablets each measuring 50×18 inches (approx.) cut out of fluted columns.
-Inscriptions are engraved upon the flat surfaces of these stone tablets.
+There are then twelve stone tablets each measuring 50 x 18 inches (approx.) cut out of fluted columns.

+Inscriptions are engraved upon the flat surfaces of these stone tablets, cut from the pilasters on the face of the original building.